bartelsjoshuac/SAPG/CodeAnalysis.md

 ***

-**How did your code review strategy attempt to address the anticipated challenges?**:
+**How did your code review strategy attempt to address the anticipated challenges?:**

 After consulting with the output of our automated code review tools, we can now address the challenges posed in the prior section.